Published Oct 12, 2021

-If you’re like me, the mention of the word chemistry can send you into a panic – admittedly not my favorite subject.
-But I love ceramics, so I realized a while back that I had to face my fears and try to get a grasp on glaze chemistry.
+If you’re like me, the mention of the word chemistry can send you into a panic–admittedly not my favorite subject.
+But I love ceramics, so I realized a while back that I had to face my fears and try to get a grasp on ceramic chemistry.

-Yes, a general knowledge of ceramics chemistry and glaze materials can be very helpful when mixing and interpreting firing results.
-In this post, an excerpt from the February 2016 issue of Ceramics Monthly, Linda Bloomfield breaks down what potters need to know on the Periodic Table of the Elements.
-We also included a couple of great Cone 6 glaze recipes so you could put some of this new knowledge into practice.
+Yes, a general knowledge of ceramic chemistry and glaze materials can be very helpful when mixing glazes and interpreting firing results.
+In this post, an excerpt from Science for Potters, Linda Bloomfield breaks down what potters need to know on the Periodic Table of the Elements.
+We also included a couple of great cone 6 glaze recipes so you could put some of this new knowledge into practice.
 Get your thinking caps on!
-We’re going back to school! – Jennifer Harnetty, editor.
+We’re going back to school! - Jennifer Poellot Harnetty, editor.

 P.S.
-For more detailed information about elements from the periodic table that are relevant for ceramic artists, atom structure, and electrons and orbitals, check out the full article written by Linda Bloomfield in the February 2016 issue of Ceramics Monthly.
+For more detailed information about elements from the periodic table that are relevant for ceramic artists, atom structure, and electrons and orbitals, check out Science for Potters by Linda Bloomfield in the CAN shop.

 In the ancient world, the elements, or basic constituents of matter, were believed to be earth, air, fire, and water.
 We now know that there are in fact more than 90 naturally occurring elements, including metals, semi-metals, and non-metals.
 At ambient temperature, some elements exist as gases, a few as liquids, and many as solids, but their state of matter can change with temperature.
 As potters we are most interested in the elements in the Earth’s crust that form rocks, as these are also the elements present in clay and glazes.
 The most abundant are oxygen, silicon, and aluminum, followed by iron, calcium, sodium, potassium, and magnesium (1).